-Choose one of the memoirs they will be reading and use it to model finding and explaining the impact of specific design features.
+Choose one of the graphic novels they will be reading and use it to model finding and explaining the impact of specific design features.
 Ask students to review the glossary and find examples in the books they choose.
 Then, ask them to mark and explain the design element and share their findings with others (this is where sticky notes - LOTS of sticky notes - really shine!).
+We are using George Takei's They Called Us Enemy for our example.